-The material for this course will come from three primary sources:
+The material for this course will come primarily from four sources: (1) reading materials (2) lecture materials, (3) class participation and interaction, (4) work on your final paper or project.

-- (1) reading material

-- (2) lecture materials

-- (3) class participation and interaction

 Academic Honesty:

 Read and be aware of George Washington University's "Academic Integrity Code" concerning academic honesty, cheating, and plagiarism.
 All work in this class must be your own.
 My policy on cheating is simple: STUDENTS WHO CHEAT FAIL THE CLASS, not just the assignment.
 If you plan to (or feel that you might be tempted to) cheat, plagiarize, or otherwise misrepresent your work as original when it is not PLEASE WITHDRAW FROM MY CLASS IMMEDIATELY.